-A cold pressed juicer is similar to the Norwalk juicer.
+A cold-pressed juicer is similar to a Norwalk juicer.
 Nashville uses the same kind of system.

 - Cold pressed juice is the king of juicers!
-It means the fruit and vegetable juices have been extracted hydraulically, which yields not only the most juice but also the richest flavour.
+It means the fruit and vegetable juices have been extracted hydraulically, yielding the most juice and the richest flavor.
 Nashville uses a system like this as well!

 - This equipment keeps more nutrients during the juicing process than other juicing techniques because no heat or chopping is applied to the fruits/vegetables.

 - Juices do a much better job than other machines.
 Although it is an expensive piece of equipment, it does not affect its popularity.
 The machine is really worth the money in the long run!

 You probably see many of this type of juicer in most stores.

 - Use the Spinning technique and spins at a high speed.